 Just like our servicemen and women, the military working dog needs love and support too.
 Retired military dogs or those who weren’t suitable for a life in the armed forces make great pets and are available for adoption.
 Thankfully, they are very popular with over 90% being adopted by their former handlers.
 There is a waitlist but those interested can check out the US War Dog’s Association.

-If you would like to spread the love further on #NationalLoveYourPetDay, there’s many different organizations who would love your support.
+If you would like to spread the love further on #NationalLoveYourPetDay, there are many different organizations who would love your support.
 Gizmo’s Gift was set up to help military working dogs transition into civilian life and the US War Dog’s Association also send out supplies to K9 divisions.
 For a list of charities and ways to help, Operation We Are Here has a more comprehensive list.

 And as promised, here’s a small collection of pictures of tail-wagging warriors.
 All the bravery, strength and dedication along with being adorable!